 Holistic Representations:

-Actions create 3D volume in space-time dimension encoding spatial position of body over time.
+Holistic representation technique captures action as a 3D volume in space time by encoding spatial position of body over time.
+It employs 3 popular techniques to create a holistic representation, namely Motion Energy Image (MEI), Motion History Image (MHI) and 3D motion history volume (MHV) technique.
+The MEI procedure represents the spatial distribution of motion where bright region signifies both the action occurring and the viewing condition.

-The Motion Energy Image (MEI) procedure represents position of the motion occurrence: the spatial distribution of motion is represented, and bright region suggests both the action occurring and the viewing condition.
-In addition to MEI, the Motion History Image (MHI) procedure illustrates both position and trajectory of the motion.
-Pixel intensity on a MHI is a function of the motion history at that location, where brighter values correspond to more recent motion.
-Despite showing promising results they are not immune to viewpoint changes.
-As a workaround, 3D motion history volume(MHV) technique is applied where 3D occupancy of body is captured from various viewpoints using 3D voxels.

-And then Fourier transforms is used to create feature invariant to locations and rotations.
+Whereas, Motion History Image (MHI) procedure illustrates both position and trajectory of the motion.
+MHI leverages pixel intensity to denote motion history at a particular location, the brighter values correspond to a recent movement.
+However, MHI is not immune to viewpoint changes, therefore 3D motion history volume (MHV) technique is applied where 3D occupancy of body is captured from various viewpoints using 3D voxels.
+And, then Fourier transform post processing provides a feature vector invariant to locations and rotations.

-Couple of research works leveraged Poisson equation to extract shape properties for action representation and classification of space time info of human movements.

-One typical motion information is computed by the so-called optical flow algorithms indicates the pattern of apparent motion of objects on two consecutive frames.
-It computes the motion in horizontal and vertical axis.
+The motion in horizontal and vertical axis is computed by the so-called optical flow algorithms which indicates pattern of apparent motion of objects on two consecutive frames.

+But holistic representations are inherently marred with sensitivity to noise in motion data.
+This is resolved by Local representation techniques described below.

 Local Representations

-Local representations capture salient motion information in localized areas and thus overcome the problem in holistic representations.
-Space-time interest points (STIPs) based approaches is one of the most important local representations.
-They have successfully captured motion trajectory, immune to translator and appearance variation.
-After local regions are identified then features are extracted from these regions.
+Local representations capture salient motion information in localized areas to overcome the problem in holistic representations.
+Space-time interest points (STIPs) based approaches successfully captures motion trajectory, that are immune to translator and appearance variation.

 A spatio-temporal separable Gaussian kernel is applied on a video to obtain its response function for finding large motion changes in both spatial and temporal dimensions.
-Bregonzio et al. detected spatial-temporal interest points using Gabor filters.
-Spatiotemporal interest points can also be detected by using the spatiotemporal Hessian matrix.
-Gradients over optical flow fields are computed to build the so-called motion boundary histograms (MBH) for describing trajectories.
+Bregonzio et al. detected spatial-temporal interest points using Gabor filters and spatiotemporal Hessian matrix.
+And, gradients over optical flow fields are computed to build the so-called motion boundary histograms (MBH) for describing trajectories.

-However, spatio-temporal interest points only capture information within a short temporal duration and cannot be extended to long-term duration information.
-Feature trajectory is a straightforward way of capturing such long-duration information.
+Feature trajectory is a straightforward way of capturing long-duration information where spatio temporal representation cannot be used.

-A hierarchical context information is captured in this method to generate more accurate and robust trajectory representation.
+Then a hierarchical context information is captured through this method to generate more accurate and robust trajectory representation.

 Action Classifiers